 Sometimes documents are missing and need to be recovered.
 Sometimes paperwork needs to be completed in the proper order.
 Some claims can take years, but DAV-5 stands with veterans all the way.

 DAV-5 has had great success in bringing compensation to the veterans we serve.

 We Believe In Community

 DAV-5 and Auxiliary believe in community outreach through informational booths at the Lavender Festival, Kitsap Pride Festival, the Blackberry Festival, Stand Downs, the annual Veterans Day ceremony, and at county fairs in its four county area.
-DAV-5 also offers its space for other organizations such as the International Order of Odd Fellows and their auxiliary Rebekahs, the Marine Corps League, and a veterans AA group, which meets every Wednesday from 6 to 7:15 pm.
+DAV-5 also offers its space for other organizations such as the International Order of Odd Fellows, the Marine Corps League, and a veterans AA group, which meets every Wednesday from 6 to 7:15 pm.

 Our facility at 4980 Auto Center Way, Bremerton.